deveshcse/Essentials/README.md

 # Essentials: An E-commerce Platform

 **Essentials** is a robust and visually appealing e-commerce platform that delivers a seamless shopping experience.
-With a modern tech stack, pixel-perfect design, and essential features, this app showcases your proficiency in React.js and front-end development.
+With a modern tech stack, pixel-perfect design, and essential features, this app demonstrates advanced front-end development practices.

 ---